Freephone helpline: 0800 917 8495

 Lifestyle Intervention

-Developing a lifestyle intervention aiming to support people with vascular Ehlers Danlos Syndrome (EDS)
+Developing a lifestyle intervention aiming to support people with vascular Ehlers Danlos Syndrome (vEDS)

 This PhD programme will aim to produce an exercise-based lifestyle intervention, helping people with vascular EDS exercise safely.
 This can ultimately be adopted by the NHS and healthcare systems around the world.

-Vascular EDS is a potentially life-threatening condition associated with fragility of blood vessel and hollow organs.
 Exercise is important for health and wellbeing, however, very little is known about the safety of exercise in this patient group.
-By developing and evaluating an exercise-based lifestyle intervention for vascular EDS patients, the successful PhD candidate will be engaging in pioneering research to support this rare disease community.
+By developing and evaluating an exercise-based lifestyle intervention for vascular EDS patients, the team will be engaging in pioneering research to support this rare disease community.
 Outcomes from this study have the potential to positively impact patients locally, nationally, and internationally.

 This PhD is facilitated by the Lifestyle, Exercise and Nutrition Improvement (LENI) Research Group of the Department of Nursing and Midwifery of Sheffield Hallam University.
 LENI Research Group is world-acclaimed research group, focusing on the development and implementation of lifestyle interventions, aiming to prevent and treat non-communicable diseases.
 The programme will be carried out at the Health Research Institute (HRI) of Sheffield Hallam University.
 The Health Research Institute acts as a nucleus for health and care research across Sheffield Hallam, providing support to research centres, groups, clusters and individuals .